sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 - **Duration:** 60-minutes minimum.

 - **How to prepare:** Prior to the interview, please share your GitHub handle with your Recruiter.
 The Recruiter and/or Hiring Manager will then share a GitHub repo with you ahead of the interview.
 During the interview, we will ask you to spin up the dev environment and add a new Recipe to Cody.
 This Recipe should add the ability to generate a unit test using the surrounding code as context.
+Please complete these steps prior to the interview:
+  - Have a working VS Code installation on your local machine
+  - git clone the Sourcegraph repository: https://github.com/sourcegraph/sourcegraph
+  - Try to get as far as you can setting up the Cody dev environment: https://github.com/sourcegraph/sourcegraph/blob/main/client/cody/CONTRIBUTING.md
+  - If you get stuck, we will go over it on the call

 ### Leadership Interview Process